 4. Analysis and synthesis of synchronous sequential circuits: State encoding.
-Optimal and one-hot encodings.
 State memory implementation with Flip-Flops and Latches.

 5 - The synchronous/asynchronous interface: Flip-Flops with Preset and Clear commands.
 Management of asynchronous and pulsed inputs in synchronous circuits.

-6 - Counters and Registers: Design of binary counters, ring counters, Johnson counters, counters with arbitrary state encoding.
+6 - Counters and Registers: Design of binary counters, Johnson counters, counters with arbitrary state encoding.
 Parallel registers and shift registers.
-Control inputs in counters and registers.

 Analysis and synthesis of complex digital systems

 1 - Sequential circuit design based on standard integrated circuits (registers, counters, shift-registers, sequencers, MUXes, etc.).

 2 - Complex circuit design by decomposition into datapath and control unit.

 3 - Design techniques for pipelined circuits.